amingilani/wv-payreporter/README.md

 * `app/views/layouts/application.html.haml`: the layout only renders the body and, two partials:
   * `_header.html.haml`: is rendered before pages, contains the header that runs across the top of the page, and loads stylesheets with subresource integrity
   * `_footer.html.haml`: is rendered after pages, loads external javascript with subresource integrity, and contains some custom JavaScript.
-* `app/views/payroll_report/index.html.haml`: This renders the index page, and depending on the of `@printer` passed onto it by the controller renders one of two partials:
+* `app/views/payroll_report/index.html.haml`: Renders the index page, and depending on the of `@printer` passed onto it by the controller renders one of two partials:
-  * `_human_friendly_report.html.haml`: A human friendly version of the Payroll Report
+  * `_human_friendly_report.html.haml`: A human-friendly version of the Payroll Report
   * `_printer_friendly_report.html.haml`: A printer friendly version of the Payroll Report